-12. Curriculum development plan Take advantage of the virtual library of the Ministry of higher Education and Scientific Research.
-Benefit from scientific websites in the development of the course through the presentation of scientific films and developments in the field of the course.
-Linking the theoretical and practical part of the course through the subject of the student project.
+- Take advantage of the virtual library of the Ministry of higher Education and Scientific Research. - Benefit from scientific websites in the development of the course through the presentation of scientific films and developments in the field of the course. - Linking the theoretical and practical part of the course through the subject of the student project.